 “Modern Rome – Campo Vaccino” by J.M.W.
 Turner

 “Modern Rome – Campo Vaccino” by J.M.W.
-Turner is a landscape vision of the yet unexcavated Roman Forum, still called the Campo Vaccino meaning “Cow Pasture”, shimmering in the hazy light.
+Turner is a landscape vision of the yet unexcavated Roman Forum, still called the Campo Vaccino meaning “Cow Pasture,” shimmering in the hazy light.
 Ten years after his final journey to Rome, Turner envisioned Rome from his memory.
-The churches and ancient monuments in and around the Roman Forum are dissolving as the moon rises on the left and the sun sets on the right.
+The churches and ancient monuments in and around the Roman Forum are dissolving as the moon rises and the sun sets.

 This picture’s light effects exemplify Turner at his most accomplished, with Turner evoking less a place in the real world and more a place in the imagination.